 In my first blog, I went over some terms related to speech assistants, gave a little background info about why there are different types of assistants, and hopefully got you set off on the right foot.
-This time, I’ll go a bit more in depth about what assistants can do and supervision requirements.
+This time, I’ll go a bit more in-depth about what assistants can do and supervision requirements.

-What I want to point out that SLPs have assistants for a variety of reasons.
+What I want to point out is that SLPs have assistants for a variety of reasons.
 Assistants may be there to help prepare materials, escort kids to and from the speech room, translate, file paperwork, and/or actually provide therapy.
 You may start out asking your assistant to do certain tasks and then change as you go.
 First off, it’s absolutely essential that you know what your assistant can and cannot do in your state.
 So…

-What is within the scope of practice for Speech Language Pathology Assistants versus Speech Aides?
+What is within the scope of practice for Speech-Language Pathology Assistants versus Speech Aides?

-If you want to work with students as a Speech Language Pathology Assistant in the state of Oregon, go to school first!
+If you want to work with students as a Speech-Language Pathology Assistant in the state of Oregon, go to school first!

 OAR 335-095-0060 lists what’s under the scope of practice for SLPAs*.

 - SLPAs CAN do speech and language screenings, provide direct treatment, document progress, take data, interpret a second language during assessments, prepare materials, assist with other clerical duties, schedule activities, perform checks and maintenance of equipment, and participate with the speech-language pathologist in research projects and in-service training.